ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Using C++ Models with Qt Quick Views.rst

         }
     }

 Note the use of ``color`` property with qualifier.
 The properties of the object are not replicated in the ``model`` object, as they are easily available via the ``modelData`` object.

 The complete source code for this example is available in `examples/quick/models/objectlistmodel </sdk/apps/qml/QtQuick/models-objectlistmodel/>`_  within the Qt install directory.

 Note: There is no way for the view to know that the contents of a QList has changed.
 If the QList changes, it is necessary to reset the model by calling QQmlContext::setContextProperty() again.

-.. rubric:: QAbstractItemModel
-   :name: qabstractitemmodel

 A model can be defined by subclassing `QAbstractItemModel </sdk/apps/qml/QtQuick/qtquick-modelviewsdata-cppmodels/#qabstractitemmodel>`_ .
 This is the best approach if you have a more complex model that cannot be supported by the other approaches.
 A `QAbstractItemModel </sdk/apps/qml/QtQuick/qtquick-modelviewsdata-cppmodels/#qabstractitemmodel>`_  can also automatically notify a QML view when the model data changes.

-The roles of a
-`QAbstractItemModel </sdk/apps/qml/QtQuick/qtquick-modelviewsdata-cppmodels/#qabstractitemmodel>`_
-subclass can be exposed to QML by reimplementing QAbstractItemModel::roleNames().
+The roles of a `QAbstractItemModel </sdk/apps/qml/QtQuick/qtquick-modelviewsdata-cppmodels/#qabstractitemmodel>`_  subclass can be exposed to QML by reimplementing QAbstractItemModel::roleNames().

 Here is an application with a QAbstractListModel subclass named ``AnimalModel``, which exposes the *type* and *sizes* roles.
 It reimplements QAbstractItemModel::roleNames() to expose the role names, so that they can be accessed via QML:

 .. code:: cpp